gandazgul/k8s-infrastructure/README.md

 This is a collection of scripts to deploy kubernetes on Fedora.
 Tested on Fedora 28.

-It's also a collection of helm charts that I developed or customized (See [Repo](#helm-repo)), as well as [helmfiles](https://github.com/roboll/helmfile/) to deploy all of the supported applications.
+It's also a collection of helm charts that I developed or customized (See the [Helm Repo](https://gandazgul.github.io/k8s-infrastructure/helmrepo/)), as well as [helmfiles](https://github.com/roboll/helmfile/) to deploy all of the supported applications.

 The storage is handled with PersistenceVolumes mapped to mount points on the host and pre-existing claims created that pods can use as volumes.
 There's a k8s cron job included to make differential backups between the main mount point and the backup one.